 The purpose of the extended clinical experience is to give you the opportunity to manage a full caseload over an extended period of time.
 Consequently, DPT-IIIs focus on the improvement of manual skills, clinical reasoning, pattern recognition, differential diagnosis, prognosticating, development of plan of care, goal-setting, interprofessional communication and comprehensive patient management.

 - Evidence for Physical Therapist Practice e

 - Differential Diagnosis in Physical Therapy

 As a student in the DPT program, you must:

 Specific clinical placements are dependent on numerous variables and constraints.
 These may include geographic location and/or available student housing, transportation issues, your area of interest, facility availability or faculty recommendations.
-A member of the DPT@USC clinical placement team will assist you in identifying placement sites near your home.
 While specific requests for sites and rotation schedules are strongly considered, they cannot always be accommodated.
 Special facility needs are always considered, but not guaranteed.

-To learn more about DPT@USC, request information and an admissions counselor will contact you.
+To learn more about the USC DPT Program hybrid pathway, request information and an admissions counselor will contact you.